Abolition of the Ottoman sultanate: End of the Ottoman Empire

 A list of 600 names to the Conference of Lausanne was presented, and were to be declared personae non gratae.
 The list, which is a Who's Who of the Ottoman Empire, had the purpose of eliminating the ruling elite of the Ottomans.
 Negotiations at Lausanne limited the number to 150, and the treaty was signed on 24 July 1923.

-The Ottoman dynasty embodied the Ottoman Caliphate since the fourteenth century, starting with the reign of Murad I. The head of the Ottoman family kept the title caliph, power over all Muslims, as Mehmed's cousin Abdülmecid II took the title.
+The Ottoman dynasty embodied the Ottoman Caliphate since the sixteenth century, starting with the reign of Selim I. The head of the Ottoman family kept the title caliph, power over all Muslims, as Mehmed's cousin Abdülmecid II took the title.
 The Ottoman dynasty was left as a political-religious successor to Muhammad and a leader of the entire Muslim community without borders in a post Ottoman Empire.
 Abdülmecid II's title was challenged in 1916 by the leader of the Arab Revolt King Hussein bin Ali of Hejaz, who denounced Mehmet V, but his kingdom was defeated and annexed by Ibn Saud in 1925.

 Greek, Bulgarian and Serb subjects left the empire during the decline and modernization of the Ottoman Empire (1828–1908), while the Albanian and Armenian (Armenian national movement and First Republic of Armenia) subjects left or were killed during the defeat and dissolution of the Ottoman Empire (1908–1922).
 By 1922 most of the remaining inhabitants of Turkey were Muslims of either Turkish or Kurdish ethnicity.
 The Grand National Assembly of Turkey declared itself the Republic of Turkey on 29 October 1923.

 There were members of the Ottoman dynasty who were in Turkey after the declaration of the republic.
-An exile list was also created and put into effect by the Republic of Turkey on April 23, 1924 (revised on June 1, 1924) which included the names of 120 adherents of the deposed Ottoman dynasty.
+An exile list was also created and put into effect by the Republic of Turkey on 23 April 1924 (revised on 1 June 1924) which included the names of 120 adherents of the deposed Ottoman dynasty.